 In the morning the train stopped at Kotlas, on the frozen River Dwina.
 We and our luggage were unloaded.
 We slept on the floor of a school, sitting on our belongings.
 The place was packed and it was difficult to sleep as there was much coughing and children were crying.
 In the morning sledges started to arrive and they called out names so that, one by one, families departed into the unknown.
 On the second morning, when we woke up, our stepmother Helena was ill with a very high temperature.
 We waited for a doctor, who examined her and diagnosed pneumonia.
 She was sent to the hospital in Kotlas.
 For how long? nobody knew but we were told that we must continue to our destination without her.

-Forced re-location, abduction, kidnapping are sometimes used instead.
+Forced re-location, forced re-settlement, abduction, kidnapping are sometimes used instead.
 “Zsyłka” is often used in Polish.

 Along the way we were given coal and water, sometimes potatoes, so we managed to cook meals from our own supplies.
 Most of the time we were kept in locked wagons until we crossed the River Don.
 A couple of people were usually let out at stops, to collect water and whatever food they could find - but it often happened that people were left behind when the train left without warning.
 That was of course devastating for the family involved.
 Now we started to veer north so the weather was getting even colder.